-Received 19 January 2024; Accepted 2 April 2024; Available online 28 April 2024.
+Received 19 January 2024; Accepted 2 April 2024; Available online 28 April 2024; Version of Record 15 March 2025

 1. Introduction

 Whereas the healthcare system has long been market-oriented in the US, it was traditionally strongly regulated and more centralized in European countries.
 However, these countries face the major challenge of keeping health expenditures under control while increasing the quality's management of their healthcare system.
 It is widely considered that such a goal can be achieved by giving a greater role to market forces.
 As a result, a number of countries have implemented healthcare reforms to increase decentralization and favour competition.
 The Netherlands, Germany, Italy, the United Kingdom and France are some good examples (OECD, 2012).